JardaniWorld/alx-system_engineering-devops/0x00-shell_basics/README.md

-This scriptexecutes to display hidden files in long format
+This scripts displays hidden files